-Pursuant to the Indenture, the Board reserves the right to issue Additional Bonds from time to time payable from all or any portion of the Pledged State Aid Revenues or any other source of payment which may be pledged under the Debt Reform Act, and any such Additional Bonds payable from Pledged State Aid Revenues shall share ratably and equally in the Pledged State Aid Revenues with the Bonds and the Prior 2009 Authorization Bonds; provided, however, that no Additional Bonds may be issued except in accordance with the provisions of the Debt Reform Act as in existence on the date of issuance of the Additional Bonds.
+Pursuant to the Indenture, the Board reserves the right to issue Additional Bonds from time to time payable on a parity with the Bonds from all or any portion of the Pledged State Aid Revenues or any other source of payment which may be pledged under the Debt Reform Act, and any such Additional Bonds shall share ratably and equally in the Pledged State Aid Revenues with the Bonds; provided, however, that no Additional Bonds may be issued except in accordance with the provisions of the Debt Reform Act as in existence on the date of issuance of the Additional Bonds.
+Subject only to compliance with such provisions of the Debt Reform Act, there is no limit on the aggregate principal amount of Additional Bonds, which may be issued by the Board.